denisapredescu/Meteorite-shower/README.md

  |<b>Laser shot</b> | - | -| - |- | - | one shot after killing 6 meteorites|
  |<b>Boss fight</b>| - | - | just if the player ends the difficulty low | - | just if the player ends the difficulty medium | for every 30+ killed meteorites |
  </br>
- The game have basic sounds when hit a meteorite, when dying, when the difficulty is increased, when the game is over.
+ The game have basic sounds: when hit a meteorite, when dying, when the difficulty is increased, when the game is over.
  </br>

 ## Used components